Highlights of 2012

 - March 16-18, 2012: Left Forum tabling and presentations, New York City.

-- February 28, 2012: Organized “Solidarity in Action: Witnessing Apartheid, Supporting the BDS Call” (with Premilla Nadasen and Jasbir Puar), a public panel as part of 2012 Israeli Apartheid Week in New York City.
+- February 28, 2012: Organized the public panel “Solidarity in Action: Witnessing Apartheid, Supporting the BDS Call” (with Premilla Nadasen and Jasbir Puar) as part of 2012 Israeli Apartheid Week in New York City.

 - February 27, 2012: Invited by Students for Justice in Palestine of Florida Atlantic University to speak at event “Why Do I Boycott Israel?”
 This panel was part of Palestine Awareness Week 2012 (during Israeli Apartheid Week) at FAU in Boca Raton, FL.